6 strategies for IELTS Reading

 4 - Deduct from tricky vocabulary

-it’s inevitable that you will come across some words you don’t know the meaning of.
+It’s inevitable that you will come across some words you don’t know the meaning of.
 Even as a native speaker with a healthy vocabulary, I sometimes stumble across words I don’t know that are quite technical, according to the context.
-Ways to combat this is to, A. Use the surrounding words to decode meaning, B. Use what the previous sentence is telling you.
-Use what you do know as your solution.
+Ways to combat this is to:

 5 - Follow the order